Data Management

 How can you share your (meta)data?

-• Researchers affiliated with UHasselt are expected to upload the metadata of the datasets underlying their peer-reviewed publications in the UHasselt metadata repository.
-You may not be allowed to preserve and/or open up your dataset due to ethical or legal issues, but you can (and should) always make the underlying metadata freely accessible.
+Researchers affiliated with UHasselt are expected to upload the metadata of the published datasets underlying their peer-reviewed publications in the UHasselt metadata repository.

 Wherever you deposit or publish your (meta)data, make sure that they adhere to the FAIR principles.
 For this reason, we do not recommend to use one of the following alternative routes to data sharing, as they do not allow for any sort of version control or licensing, and they don’t make your data findable and accessible for a wider audience:

-• Google shared drive: only suitable for sharing research data within Hasselt University during your research project.
+• Institutional storage locations: only suitable for sharing research data within Hasselt University during your research project.

-• E-mail is a risky exchange tool; the Belnet filesender is a safe alternative.
+• E-mail and Wetransfer are risky exchange tools; the Belnet filesender is a safe alternative.

 • Sometimes publishers ask you to add underlying data sets as mere ‘supplementary materials’ to the article itself.